How can we help?

-All stone is subject to variations in tone and colour.
-These variations occur due to the fact that the stone is formed entirely naturally.
 We do our best to display as much variation as possible within our product images and if you are unsure of anything, we are always able to provide some further insights prior to placing your order.

 Why are your prices so low?

-This is possible because we are a direct importer, cutting out the need for costly middlemen!
+This is possible because we are a direct importer, cutting out the need for costly middlemen.

-Can you provide a laying guide?
+Can you provide a laying pattern?